rnazali/spireslayer/README.md

 ### Extra 1: dumping your save file

 `Editor.dumps()` is provided for dumping the decode save data to output stream.
-This can be useful to understand the whole structure in general, or to flexibly modify it.
+This can be useful to understand the whole structure in general as your baseline.

 ```python3
 from spireslayer.editor import Editor